Sketch Animation: State-of-the-art Report: Inbetweening approaches for sketch animation

-\paragraph*{Learning based interpolation techniques} The advent of learning-based inbetweening brought mesh-awareness and generative capabilities to the field.
-Neural Puppet~\cite{poursaeed2020neural} model 2.5D mesh deformations for inbetween frame synthesis, while self-occlusion tackles through boundary-aware stroke propagation~\cite{jiang2022stroke}, and Chen et al. introduce a method for efficient stroke selection in vector-based interpolation to enable frame prediction.
-These methods signal a shift toward flexible, semantically grounded, and structurally robust inbetweening frameworks, capable of supporting a wide range of animation styles and input fidelity levels from clean vector drawings to rough drawn, gesture-based input.
-Building on the evolution of inbetweening, recent methods have introduced multi-level stroke correspondence, hybrid representations, and occlusion-aware deformation techniques to push the limits of automation and expressiveness in sketch-based animation.
-Siyao et al.~\cite{siyao2023deep} proposed AnimeInbet, reframing line inbetweening as graph fusion of vertices (see Figure~\ref{fig:inbetween}).
-Mo et al.~\cite{mo2024joint} propose a method that enables accurate vector stroke correspondence across frames, improving temporal consistency in vector animations.
-Complementing this, Zhu et al.~\cite{zhu2025thin} apply thin-plate spline-based interpolation with a keypoint matching module, estimating per-frame keypoint flows and enabling smooth large-motion interpolation between line drawings as shown in the Figure~\ref{fig:tps_interp}.
+The advent of learning-based inbetweening brought structure awareness and generative capabilities to the field.
+Chen et al.~\cite{chen2023efficient} introduce a method for efficient stroke selection in vector-based interpolation to enable frame prediction, while self-occlusion is tackled through boundary-aware stroke propagation~\cite{jiang2022stroke} as given in Fig.~\ref{fig:inbetween}.
+These methods signal a shift toward flexible, semantically grounded, and structurally robust inbetweening frameworks capable of supporting a wide range of animation styles and input fidelity levels, from clean vector drawings to rough, gesture-based input.
+Building on the evolution of inbetweening, recent methods introduce multi-level stroke correspondence, hybrid representations, and occlusion-aware deformation techniques to push the limits of automation and expressiveness in sketch-based animation.
+Siyao et al.~\cite{siyao2023deep} propose AnimeInbet, reframing line inbetweening as graph fusion of vertices.
+Mo et al.~\cite{mo2024joint} propose a method that enables accurate vector-stroke correspondence across frames, thereby improving temporal consistency in vector animations.
+Complementing this, Zhu et al.~\cite{zhu2025thin} introduce thin-plate spline-based interpolation with a keypoint-matching module, estimating per-frame keypoint flows and enabling smooth, large-motion interpolation between line drawings.
 These advancements reflect a trajectory toward semantically controlled, structure-aware, and occlusion-resilient inbetweening, making the animation of vector and exploratory rough drawings more accessible, flexible, and robust.